lxqt/screengrab/README.md

 ## LICENSE

-Screengrab is licensed under the GPL v2.
+ScreenGrab is licensed under the GPL v2.
 See file COPYING in the source directory for more information.

 ## Copyright

-(c) 2014-2025, LXQt Team
+(c) 2014-2026, LXQt Team
 (c) 2009-2013, Artem 'DOOMer' Galichkin

 ## Translation